-Under DeRose’s leadership, strategic investments in neuroimaging, robotics, virtual reality technologies, transcutaneous and epidural spinal stimulation, and the hiring of thought leaders in cognitive and mobility research has led to more than $80 million in research grants awarded from government and private agencies.
+Under DeRose’s leadership, strategic investments in neuroimaging, robotics, virtual reality technologies, regenerative medicine, transcutaneous and epidural spinal stimulation, and the hiring of thought leaders in cognitive and mobility research has led to $95 million in research grants awarded from government and private agencies.
 In addition, Kessler Foundation continues to be one of only seven U.S. centers to hold the Brain and Spinal Cord Injury Model System grant awarded by the National Institute on Disability, Independent Living and Rehabilitation (NIDLRR).
-In 2013, Kessler Foundation became the only free-standing rehabilitation institution in the U.S. with a research-dedicated neuro-imaging center and in 2018 the Foundation created the Center for Spinal Stimulation which will transform care and recovery for people with spinal cord injury through two groundbreaking treatments including transcutaneous stimulation and epidural stimulation of the spinal cord.
+In 2013, Kessler Foundation became the only free-standing rehabilitation institution in the U.S. with a research-dedicated neuro-imaging center and in 2019 the Foundation created the Center for Spinal Stimulation which will transform care and recovery for people with spinal cord injury through two groundbreaking treatments including transcutaneous stimulation and epidural stimulation of the spinal cord.
 In 2012, Kessler Foundation expanded its Signature Employment Grants nationwide and has invested more than $45 million in grants to other nonprofits helping to create employment opportunities for people with disabilities.
 DeRose also speaks at conferences, appears on TV, and writes about the importance of supporting disability employment initiatives and the benefits of hiring people with disabilities.

 DeRose has made it a priority with his leadership team to develop strategies to increase awareness of the Kessler Foundation mission and brand.
 The “Only Abilities Matter” public service announcement (PSA) led to a $20 million campaign in earned air time.
 The campaign, “Walk Away From No,” was launched in January 2014 and was recognized as one of the highest ranked public service announcements in air time by TV Access, generating more than $15 million in coverage.
 A new PSA campaign was launched in May 2019, “Spatial Neglect in Stroke” with the goal of creating awareness for this hidden disability in stroke survivors.
 Kessler Foundation also expanded its public relations and social media efforts in order to increase greater awareness for programs supporting individuals with disabilities.